-- Health and welfare benefits, such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program.
-These benefits are consistent with such benefits as offered in the K-12 sector generally.
-Short-term disability is limited to accumulated sick leave earned at 15 days per year and long-term disability commences after 120 days of illness.
-Long-term disability premiums are employee paid. - Pension benefits executive staff are enrolled in either the Teachers Pension Plan or the Municipal Pension Plan. - Paid time off including an annual vacation entitlement of 40 days.
-Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
-If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.
-Accumulated vacation beyond 50 days is not permitted under any circumstance.
+- Health and welfare benefits: such as basic medical, extended medical, dental, group life, long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits: executive staff are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Service recognition: upon retirement executive staff are eligible to receive a long-service recognition award based on the following criteria:

+Payment of an amount equal to 6 days base salary (exclusive of benefits) for each year of completed service in School District No. 33 (Chilliwack), to a maximum of 120 days salary, is provided upon resignation or retirement after not less than 3 years service in an executive or exempt role.
+No service recognition payment is made if employment is terminated for cause by the Board.

+Paid time off: up to an annual vacation entitlement of 40 days.
+Carry forward of unused accumulated vacation, to a maximum of 10 days may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.